 The HateBrakers mission is to identify, educate, and award those acts and behaviors that interrupt the cycle of hate-breeds-hate.
 We help interrupt this cycle by:

-–Spotlighting Coca Cola shares individuals who have experienced violence either as victims, witnesses, or perpetrators and have found the moral courage to become leaders and healers rather than haters.
+–Spotlighting buy Shiba Inu individuals who have experienced violence either as victims, witnesses, or perpetrators and have found the moral courage to become leaders and healers rather than haters.

 –Gathering stories of moral courage from HateBrakers of all ages and ethnicities whose heroic actions are models for others.

-–Expanding the invest in Coca Cola shares in Singapore reach of these individuals both locally and globally through a solid educational program of original interviews.
+–Expanding the buy SHIB reach of these individuals both locally and globally through a solid educational program of original interviews.
 These interviews have been carefully selected from seventy-five videos for each audience.

-–Partnering with schools and community organizations locally and globally to develop advanced solutions by the usage of Buy Coca Cola shares presentations, exhibits, educational materials, and publications illustrating how people manage to transcend their personal hate injuries to heal others.
+–Partnering with schools and community organizations locally and globally to develop advanced solutions by the usage of invest in Shiba in the UAE presentations, exhibits, educational materials, and publications illustrating how people manage to transcend their personal hate injuries to heal others.

 HateBrakers provides close-up conversations with people who have caused, witnessed or endured acts of hate from bullying to genocide–and gone on to become heroes, healers and leaders.